charlielobster/CUDA_NekRS/README.md

     | Fan  Temp   Perf          Pwr:Usage/Cap |           Memory-Usage | GPU-Util  Compute M. |
     |                                         |                        |               MIG M. |
     ...
 In the example, Driver Version is 570.172.08 and CUDA Version is 12.8.
 This is good.
-Anything under Version 13.0 is not a problem.
+Anything under CUDA Version 13.0 is not a problem.

-Let me attempt to clarify a murky subject.
 There is a difference between CUDA Version and Toolkit Version, even though they are usually the same numbers.
 The CUDA Version relates to the driver software you have running a particular GPU device on your machine.
 Meanwhile, your CUDA Toolkit's Version determines what hardware architectures a codebase on your machine is able to target.
 The NekRS codebase targets the compute-70 (CUDA Version 7.0) architecture in some sections.
 So, we need a CUDA Toolkit under Version 13.0 to successfully build NekRS with minimal changes to the code.

 In a terminal, type: